eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 Adam Roach played in important role in enabling the RFC editor's ability to [inline errata](https://mailarchive.ietf.org/arch/msg/edm/ku3cd5xTla7tbtohVYWWW7-XTIg/).

 Mark Nottingham provided an illustrative examples of how the [QUIC](https://github.com/quicwg/base-drafts/wiki/Implementations) working group uses wiki pages to track early implementations.

+Yaron Sheffer highlighted limitations with the current errata process and the existance of the ICANN project for collaborative annotations of RFCs related to DNS.

 Many other people shared thoughts on the email lists for [WG Chairs](https://mailarchive.ietf.org/arch/browse/wgchairs/) and [EDM](https://mailarchive.ietf.org/arch/browse/edm/) about how to make it easier to find code.
 These helped shape the practices outlined in this document.